-Germany is the latest European country to legalise same-sex marriage, sparking celebrations in front of Berlin’s Brandenburg Gate.
+Austria is the latest European country to legalise same-sex marriage.

-It joins a dozen European Union states – and 14 across Europe – to allow gay people to tie the knot.
+It joins a more than a dozen European Union states – and 16 across Europe – to allow gay people to tie the knot.

 Here we take a look at how Europe has turned pink since the Dutch allow the practice at the start of the 21st century.